Spoilers ahead for Call Me By Your Name.

 The fly is one of the few objects in the final shot that actually moves.
 For me, it was distracting — didn't Chalamet want to swat it away? — but it might have served to keep us watching the shot.
 If there's some movement, then it's harder to look away.
 Were it a completely still picture, maybe I would have looked back down at my popcorn, searching for a few more kernels.

-So, Guadagnino thinks, maybe I'll edit a small computer-generated fly into the movie, just so that frame isn't so placid.
+So, Guadagnino thinks, maybe I'll edit a small computer-generated fly into the film, just so that frame isn't so placid.
 Then, once he'd had a taste of the power of CGI, he used it in virtually every scene.
 A fly here!
 A fly on the piano!
 A fly on every peach!

 Guadagnino orchestrated a small company of trained flies.